tomgrek/cssgrid/README.md

 # Pure CSS Masonry-like grid

 A responsive Masonry-like grid layout in pure CSS.
-For more info, see [my blog post](https://tomgrek.com/css-grid).
+For more info, see [my blog post](https://tomgrek.com/post/css-grid), and see the demo in action [here](https://tomgrek.com/cssgriddemo/grid.html).

 ![Screenshot](screenshot.png)